electrickery/pxdisk_mega/README.md

 There are 3D-print files for the case and more pictures on my own page
 at: https://electrickery.nl/comp/tf20/pxdisk/

+## Unit select option

+The four drives used to be split over two units, unit 0 (0x31) being drive D: and E: and unit 1 (0x32) being drive F: and G:.
+That is A:, B:, C: and D: for the HX-20.
+The original Epson configuration allowed for daisy-chaining units.
+For rapid development of software controlling the PFBDK drives, I wanted to be able to use one PFBDK unit for two drives next to vfloppy for the other two drives.
+A jumper or switch on the PFBDK unit can disable two drives.
+Some extra logic adds the serial line daisy chaining.
+Currently there is a provisional merge unit, but a newer to be designed board will have this integrated.

 ## HX-20 support

 Each HX-20 drive is now a directory on the SD-card; A, B, C and D. The HX-20